Painful stimuli will generate action potential at the nerve ending

 Show answer

-Anticonvulsants are drugs that reduce seizures by enhancing inhibitory GABAergic activity or modulating glutamate activity.
+reduce seizures by enhancing GABA activity or modulating glutamate activity

 What is the surgical approach for managing drug-resistant focal epilepsy?